Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before setting foot in Germany.

 If you come for cycling, hiking, or other outdoor activities, you should opt for the early and late summer months.

-Whereby, I personally like also the beaches in winter: There is a really unique atmosphere as you walk on the frozen sand, the wind and the sea spray blowing in your face, seagulls screeching – and eventually you defrost at a cozy café over a Glühwein, mulled wine, or a Pharisäer, coffee with rum under a hood of whipped cream.
+Whereby, I personally like also the beaches in winter.
+There is a really unique atmosphere as you walk on the frozen sand, the wind and the sea spray blowing in your face, seagulls screeching.
+Eventually, you defrost at a cozy café over a Glühwein, mulled wine, or a Pharisäer, coffee with rum under a hood of whipped cream.

 If you’ve never experienced it, try it out, it’s a wonderful experience.

-Mind you, Christmas market season starts middle of November.
+Mind you, the Christmas market season starts middle of November.

 One last observation: Especially during those hot summer days, you’ll notice that Germans are not very much into aircon.
-Actually, they exist only in some public buildings, means of transportation, stores, most hotels, and some restaurants – and usually not adjusted to extremely low temperatures; not like in some countries where your sweat freezes indoors, so that you have a thin ice crust on your skin as soon as you enter a store or cinema.
+Actually, they exist only in some public buildings, means of transportation, stores, most hotels, and some restaurants.
+Usually, they are not adjusted to extremely low temperatures.
+Unlike some countries where your sweat freezes indoors to a thin ice crust on your skin as soon as you enter a store or cinema.